vophloko/python-project/README.md

 * ✓ DONE - dekoratory

 This project is a simple Game Store application developed in Python 3.12, designed to demonstrate core programming skills and fulfill the requirements of a university course.
-Only standard libraries are used.
+This project uses matplotlib, so please refer to installation guide.

 ### Project Structure
 The application consists of the following core components: